-BREASTFEEDING WOMEN

-CODE PRIORITY

-372 ALCOHOL AND SUBSTANCE USE I

-Alcohol use: High Risk Drinking: Routine consumption of ≥8 drinks per week or ≥ 4 drinks on any day Binge drinking: Routine consumption of ≥4 drinks within 2 hours Note: A serving or standard sized drink is: 12 oz. beer 5 oz. wine 11⁄2 fluid oz.
-80 proof distilled spirits (e.g., gin, rum vodka, whiskey, cordials or liqueurs) Any illegal substance use and/or abuse of prescription medications Any marijuana use in any form Document: Alcohol Use (High Risk Drinking or Binge Drinking); Illegal substance and/or abuse of prescription medication and/or Marijuana use on WIC Assessment/Certification Form.
+BREASTFEEDING WOMEN CODE PRIORITY 372 ALCOHOL AND SUBSTANCE USE I Alcohol use: High Risk Drinking: Routine consumption of >8 drinks per week or > 4 drinks on any day Binge drinking: Routine consumption of >4 drinks within 2 hours Note: A serving or standard sized drink is: 12 oz. beer 5 oz. wine 1 1⁄2 fluid oz.
+80 proof distilled spirits (e.g., gin, rum vodka, whiskey, cordials or liqueurs) Any illegal substance use and/or abuse of prescription medications.
+Any marijuana use in any form.
+Document: Alcohol Use (High Risk Drinking or Binge Drinking); Illegal substance and/or abuse of prescription medication and/or Marijuana use on WIC Assessment/Certification Form.
 See Appendix D for documentation codes.

-381 ORAL HEALTH I

-Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver. • Dental Caries • Periodontal Disease - Gingivitis or periodontitis • Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
+381 ORAL HEALTH I Diagnosis of oral health conditions diagnosed, documented, or reported by a physician, dentist, or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Dental Caries Periodontal Disease - Gingivitis or periodontitis Tooth Loss - ineffectively replaced teeth or oral infections which impair the ability to ingest food in adequate quantity or quality.
 Document: Oral Health Condition and name of physician, dentist or someone working under a doctor's orders that is treating this condition in the participant's health record.
+382 FETAL ALCOHOL SPECTRUM DISORDERS I Fetal alcohol spectrum disorders (FASDs) are a group of conditions that can occur in a person whose mother consumed alcohol during pregnancy.
+FASDs is an overarching phrase that encompasses a range of possible diagnoses, including fetal alcohol syndrome (FAS), alcohol-related birth defects (ARBD), alcohol-related neurodevelopment disorder (ARNDD), and neurobehavioral disorder associated with prenatal alcohol exposure (ND- PAE).
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Document: Diagnosis in the participant's health record.

 BREASTFEEDING WOMEN CODE PRIORITY 400 INAPPROPRIATE NUTRITION PRACTICES IV Routine nutrition practices that may result in impaired nutrient status, disease, or health problems.
 (Appendix E) Document: Inappropriate Nutrition Practice(s) in the participant's health record.
 401 FAILURE TO MEET DIETARY GUIDELINES IV A woman who meets eligibility requirements based on category, income, and residency but who does not have any other identified nutritional risk factor may be presumed to be at nutritional risk based on failure to meet the Dietary Guidelines for Americans .
 (This risk factor may be assigned only when a woman does not qualify for risk 400 or for any other risk factor.)
-502 TRANSFER OF CERTIFICATION I, II, IV Person with a current valid Verification of Certification (VOC) document from another state or local agency.
-The VOC is valid until the certification period expires, and shall be accepted as proof of eligibility for Program benefits.
-If the receiving local agency has waiting lists for participation, the transferring participant shall be placed on the list ahead of all other waiting applicants.
-This criterion should be used primarily when the VOC card/document does not reflect another more specific nutrition risk condition at the time of transfer or if the participant was initially certified based on a nutrition risk condition not in use by the receiving agency.
+502 TRANSFER OF CERTIFICATION Ι Person with a valid Verification of Certification (VOC) document from another State or local agency.
+The VOC is valid through the end of the current certification period, even if the participant does not meet the receiving agency's nutritional risk, priority or income criteria, or the certification period extends beyond the receiving agency's certification period for that category, and shall be accepted as proof of eligibility for Program benefits.
+If the receiving agency is at maximum caseload, the transferring participant must be placed at the top of any waiting list and enrolled as soon as possible.
+This criterion would be used primarily when the VOC card/document does not reflect another (more specific) nutrition risk condition or if the participant was certified based on a nutrition risk condition not in use by the receiving State agency.
 601 BREASTFEEDING MOTHER OF AN INFANT AT NUTRITIONAL RISK I, II, IV A breastfeeding woman whose breastfed infant has been determined to be at nutritional risk.
 Document: Infant's risks on mother's WIC Assessment/Certification Form.